 Figure 8.
 PCA of the simple-measurement continuous characters principal components, excluding ratios and composite characters.
 A. Variance explained by each variable in the PC1-PC2 plane.
 Axis labels include the phylogenetic signal (K) for each component and p-value.
 B. Phylogenetic relationships between the species points and reconstructed ancestors distributed in that same space.

 Morphospace occupation – In order to examine the occupation structure of the morphospace across all siphonophore species in the dataset, we cast a PCA on the data after transforming inapplicable states (due to absence of character) to zeroes.
 This allows us to accommodate species with many missing characters (such as cystonects or apolemiids), and to account for common absences as morphological similarities.
 In this ordination, PC1 (aligned with cnidoband size) explains 47.45% of variation and PC2 (aligned with heteroneme volume and involucrum length) explains 16.73% of variation.
 When superimposing feeding guilds onto the morphospace (Fig. 9), we find that the morphospaces of each feeding guild are only slightly overlapping in PC1 and PC2.
 A phylogenetic MANOVA showed that feeding guilds explain 27.63% of variance across extant species (p value < 0.000001), and 20.97% of the variance when accounting for phylogeny, an outcome significantly distinct from the expectation under neutral evolution (p-value = 0.0196).
-In addition, a morphological disparity analysis accounting for phylogenetic structure shows that the morphospace of fish specialists is significantly broader than that of generalists and other specialists.
-This is due to the large morphological disparities between cystonects and piscivorous euphysonects.
+In addition, a morphological disparity analysis accounting for phylogenetic structure shows that the morphospace of fish specialists is significantly broader than that of generalists and other specialists, and the gelatinous morphospace is significantly smaller than that of all other feeding guilds.
+This is mainly due to the large morphological disparities between cystonects and piscivorous euphysonects, and to the narrow taxonomic diversity of gelatinous specialists (Apolemia spp.).
 There are no significant differences among the morphospace disparities of the other feeding guilds.

 Figure 9.
 Phylomorphospace showing PC1 and PC2 from a PCA of continuous morphological characters with inapplicable states transformed to zeroes, overlapped with polygons conservatively defining the space occupied by each feeding guild.
 Lines between species coordinates show the phylogenetic relationships between them.
+Grey points indicate species with no feeding guild information.

 Convergent evolution – Convergence is a widespread evolutionary phenomenon where distantly related clades independently evolve similar phenotypes.
 When the dimensionality of the state space is small as it is in tentilla morphology, convergence is more likely given the same amount of evolutionary change.
-Using the package SURFACE (Ingram and Mahler 2013), we identified convergence in haploneme nematocyst shape and in morphospace position.
-In Damian-Serrano et al. (2020), we identified haploneme nematocyst shape as one of the traits associated with the convergent evolution of piscivory.
-Here we find that indeed wider haploneme nematocysts have convergently evolved in the piscivore cytonects and Erenna spp.
+Using the package SURFACE (Ingram and Mahler 2013), we identified convergence in haploneme nematocyst dimensions and in morphospace position.
+In Damian-Serrano et al. (2021), we identified haploneme nematocyst elongation as one of the traits associated with the convergent evolution of piscivory.
+Here we find that indeed wider haploneme nematocysts have convergently evolved in the piscivore cystonects and Erenna spp.
 (Fig. 7A).
 Extremely narrow haplonemes have also evolved convergently in Cordagalma ordinatum and copepod specialist calycophorans such as Sphaeronectes koellikeri.
 When integrating many traits into a couple principal components, we find two distinct convergences between euphysonects and calycophorans with a reduced prey capture apparatus.
 Those convergences are between Frillagalma vityazi and calycophorans, and once again between Cordagalma ordinatum and Spaheronectes koellikeri (Fig. 7B).